cookiecutter/cookiecutter-django/docs/deployment-with-elastic-beanstalk.rst

 Why Not Use Docker on Elastic Beanstalk?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Because I didn't want to add an abstraction (Docker) on top of an abstraction (Elastic Beanstalk).
+Because I didn't want to add an abstraction (Docker) on top of an abstraction (Elastic Beanstalk) on top of an abstraction (Cookiecutter Django).